Pomegranate Health

 Subscribe

 Search for ‘Pomegranate Health’ in Apple Podcasts, Spotify, Castbox or any podcasting app.
-You mean need to import this RSS feed into other apps, and it's an easy page to search for thematic terms and podcasts that might interest you.
+For some apps, you may need to import .
+It also provides a single page you can search for topics that might interest you in specific podcast episodes.
 You can also sign up for an email alert when a new episode is published about once a month.

 CPD

 At each episode page there is a MyCPD link for Fellows to log hours of participation in a Category 1 Educational activity.
 Consider "levelling up" this experience into a Category 2 Performance Review activity.
 For example, you could organise peers into a journal club to discuss the podcast.
-This could be done in person, or virtually, or even by starting a conversation at the RACP Online Community forum.
-Reflect on aspects of the story that relate to your own practice and how it could be improved and visit MyCPD Handbook for further guidance or discussion templates.
+This could be done in person, or virtually.

 Latest episodes